Statsomat/CFA/README.md

 speed =~ x7 + x8 + x9
 ```

 Follow also the *Instructions* described directly on the webpage of the app https://statsomat.shinyapps.io/Confirmatory-factor-analysis/.
-You can find more testing cases (datasets as CSV files and corresponding CFA models in lavaan model syntax) in the testing repository of the app https://github.com/Statsomat/CFA-Testing.
+You can find more testing cases (datasets as CSV files and corresponding CFA models in `lavaan` model syntax) in the testing repository https://github.com/Statsomat/CFA-Testing.

 # Functionality